phetsims/phet-info/deployment-info/bulk-maintenance-release-process.md

 ### 0. Be Prepared

-The following processes rely on `git status` to make sure everything is going smoothly, and can be sabotaged if you have files in your repos that are committed or ignored.
+The following processes rely on `git status` to make sure everything is going smoothly, and can be sabotaged if you have files in your repos that are uncommitted or ignored.
 Please iterate through all your repos and clean them before beginning.

 ### 1. maintenance-start